Devart’s Birthday Sale Is On — 20% Off All Products

 First, provide a unique name for your instance.

 After that, think of a suitable master username and password.
-Make sure you save them as you are going to use them later to connect to Amazon RDS via dbForge Studio for MySQL.
+Make sure to save them as you are going to use them later to connect to Amazon RDS via dbForge Studio for MySQL.

 AWS MySQL settings